 |

-Do the mounting angles meet the required specifications?
+Do the installation angles meet the required technical specifications?

 |